-This article explains how FreeAgent’s Corporation Tax functionality for limited companies works.
+This article explains how FreeAgent’s Corporation Tax functionality works.

 If your business is a limited company, FreeAgent calculates your Corporation Tax liability based on the data you enter throughout the year.
 If you’re a sole trader or you have any other type of business you won’t see any of the functionality described in this article as you don’t have to pay Corporation Tax.